If you're enrolled in Medicaid or the Children’s Health Insurance Program (CHIP), here are some things to know about coverage and care.

-If you’re enrolled in a health plan through Medicaid or CHIP, contact the member services phone number on your eligibility letter or the back of your enrollment card.
-This information should also be on your health plan’s website or your state Medicaid or CHIP agency website.
+- If you’re enrolled in a health plan through Medicaid or CHIP, contact the member services phone number on your eligibility letter or the back of your enrollment card.
+This information should also be on the websites of your health plan or Medicaid or CHIP agency.

-Talk to your doctor or pharmacist.
-They may also be able to answer questions about what services are covered.
+- Talk to your doctor or pharmacist.
+They may be able to answer questions about what services are covered.

 Using emergency services: In an emergency, you should get care from the closest hospital that can help you.
 The law requires providers offering emergency services to examine you to determine if your medical condition is life threatening and provide medical care until your life is no longer in danger.

-Here are examples of issues to take to your state Medicaid or CHIP agency:
+Issues to take to your state Medicaid or CHIP agency include:

-Filling prescriptions if you don't have a card: If you need to fill a prescription and haven’t received your enrollment card yet, check to see if your pharmacy accepts Medicaid, CHIP, or your health plan.
-If they do, take your eligibility letter and prescription (or refill) to the pharmacy.
-They’ll try to fill it using the information in the letter or contact your health plan.
+FILLING PRESCRIPTIONS IF YOU DON'T HAVE A CARD: If you need to fill a prescription and haven’t received your enrollment card yet, check if your pharmacy accepts Medicaid, CHIP, or your health plan.
+If they do, take your eligibility letter and prescription to the pharmacy.
+They’ll try to fill it using the information in the letter.

 If they don’t have enough information, most pharmacies can give you enough medicine for 3 days.
-Call your Medicaid or CHIP agency or health plan’s member services for help getting the rest of your medicine.
+Call your Medicaid or CHIP agency or health plan for help getting the rest of your medicine.

 If your pharmacy doesn’t accept Medicaid, CHIP, or your health plan, call the number in your eligibility letter to find a pharmacy you can use.
 You can usually find this information on the state Medicaid or CHIP agency website too.

-When you make an appointment for care, be sure to tell your provider that you’re enrolled in Medicaid or CHIP, or give them the name of your health plan.
-If you’re having trouble getting an appointment to see a doctor, call your state Medicaid or CHIP agency or your health plan’s member services department.
+When you make an appointment, be sure to tell your provider that you’re enrolled in Medicaid or CHIP, or give them the name of your health plan.
+If you’re having trouble getting an appointment, call your state Medicaid or CHIP agency or your health plan.

-Whether you get services through providers in your state’s Medicaid or CHIP program or a private health insurance plan, you can ask them to reconsider paying the bill.
+You can ask your state’s Medicaid or CHIP program to review the provider’s bill.
 This is called an appeal.